"Chinese for Everyone"- Mandarin Chinese for All Adult Learners

 All courses are offered twice a year, following the University Semester Dates, therefore can be followed up, one level by one level, for several semesters.

-"Survival Chinese Crash Course", held at 5-evenings, 6:30-8:30pm, gives you a basic knowledge and taster.
+"Survival Chinese Crash Course", held at 5-evenings, 6:30-8:30pm, gives you a basic knowledge of the language.
 It runs in September and early February, just before 12-w courses start.

 Registration and Payment is via the University Online Store, search for "Mandarin" at All Departments.